 Sugar, you say?

-Yes, you will be using the dreaded substance sugar, but hold up a minute before you pass judgement.
+Yes, you will be using the dreaded substance sugar, but hold up a minute before you pass judgment.
 The sugar is needed to feed the yeast.
-But it’s converted to alcohol and carbon dioxide in the fermentation process, so the carbs are cancelled out.
+But it’s converted to alcohol and carbon dioxide in the fermentation process, so the carbs are canceled out.